Notable Moments in St. Louis Soccer History

 EPL at Busch

-An friendly match between Premier League titans Chelsea and Manchester United draws a sellout crowd of 48,263 to Busch Stadium II.
+An friendly match between Premier League titans Chelsea and Manchester United draws a sellout crowd of 48,263 to Busch Stadium III.

 2013